irregularchat/Speech-Memorization-Platform/ROADMAP.md

 ## Collaboration Guidance:

 ### Team Leaders
-(pull request to all your name below):
+(pull request to all your name below, this serves as a way to know who is involved in the project and to give credit where it's due):
 - [ ] Research Team:
 - [ ] Documentation Team:
 - [ ] AI Integration Team:
 - [ ] Frontend Team:
+  - [ ] Styling Team:
+  - [ ] User Experience Team:
 - [ ] Backend Docker Team:
 - [ ] Deployment Team:
 - [ ] Testing Team: